-We seek to embed equality of access, opportunity and outcome for all members of our school community, within all aspects of school life.
+We seek to embed equality of access, opportunity and outcome for all members of our school community, within all aspects of school life as identified in our equality objectives.

 Our duties

 We recognise and accept our equality duties as set out in the Equality Act 2010 and have sought to involve the whole school community in the process of developing this policy in order to ensure better outcomes for all.
 We have due regard to the need to ensure that persons with a protected characteristic are not disproportionately, negatively impacted as a result of our decision or policy making.
 We positively foster good relations between and within different groups of pupils/students and the wider school community.